TimShaw1/Among-Us-AI/README.md

 Here's a video I made detailing the creation process: https://youtu.be/VF41pxxw9uw

+#### This bot is currently not functional due to updates made to the game.
+I'll take a look when I can

 ## Features
 - Dynamic movement and intelligent task routing
 - Automated task solving